m1dnight/udacity-postgres-project/README.md

 This repository contains the solution to Christophe De Troyer's Postgres project for the course "Data Engineer".

+Note: this project has not been tested under Windows, only WSL.
 ```
 .
 ├── README.md